stepancar/articles/articles/raster-animations-with-lottie/index.md

 }
 ```

-As you can see, animation contains 24 images.
-Each image is a base64 encoded PNG.
-When animation is played, lottie player loads each image separately and displays it.
-So, without lottie we would write code like this
+This animation consists of 24 separate images, each encoded as a base64 PNG.
+When the animation plays, the Lottie player loads and displays each image in sequence.
+Without Lottie, we could achieve a similar effect with JavaScript like this:

 ```js
 const response = await fetch('../../assets/bouncing-heart-large.json');